A comprehensive guide for anyone who creates or manages the development of eLearning training programs.

 Ultimately, the goal of any instructional or compliance training program is to maximize the absorption and retention of the content.
 This ensures the impact of the project is not diluted by any one factor in the development, for example, unprofessional narration.

 This is critical.
 After all the effort and money invested in a proper LMS system, snazzy graphics, 3D animations, script preparation and approvals, music selection, and any other mechanics that go into the project, the last thing you want is to do is have the voice delivering the message to be one of the reasons people DON’T want to “be subjected” to the training.

-Here are several reasons why a professional voice actor is going to provide better results than an in-house non-professional:
+Here are several reasons why a professional elearning narration voice is going to provide better results than an in-house non-professional: